Policy Brief

 Table 1 show the number of dog licences issued each year since 2013.

-Note: the dog licence figures are recorded between April and June each year.
+Note: the dog licence figures are recorded between April and June each year although the 2025 figure is at December.
 The population figures are for the end of the previous year and are published by Statistics Jersey.
-The end-2023 population figure has not been published.
-For the final column an unchanged figure from 2022 has been assumed.
+The end-2025 population figure assumes that it is unchanged from 2024.

-Between 2013 and 2024 the licensed dog population increased by 37.1%.
-Over a comparable period the population increased by 4.7%.
-Accordingly, the dog/people percentage increased from 6.3% to an estimated 9.4%.
-The dog/household percentage is 22%.
-However, this does not mean that 22% of households have dogs, as some households have more than one dog.
-Of households with dogs 77% have one dog, 19% have two and 4% have three or more.
-Allowing for multiple dog ownership 18% of Jersey households have dogs.
+Between 2013 and 2025 the licensed dog population increased by 49.0%.
+Over a comparable period, the population increased by 6.0%.
+Accordingly, the dog/people percentage increased from 6.3% to an estimated 10.1%.
+The dog/household percentage is 24%.
+However, this does not mean that 24% of households have dogs, as some households have more than one dog.
+Of households with dogs, 77% have one dog, 19% have two and 4% have three or more.
+Allowing for multiple dog ownership, 20% of Jersey households have dogs.

 52% of licensed dogs are male and 48% are female.
 On age –

-There seems to be no accurate figure for the number of dogs in Guernsey, but estimates put the figure at about 10,000.
+There is no accurate figure for the number of dogs in Guernsey, but estimates put the figure at about 10,000.
 If this is correct then the dog/people percentage would be 14.8%, much higher than Jersey but lower than the UK.

 The World Population Review website publishes a table of dogs per capita.
 Selected figures are shown in Table 2 below, with Jersey’s figure added.